-- 14. Measuring tools should be periodically tested for accuracy, such as: - comparing the measurements on a tape to a known standard, typically a certified reference or master tape - the recalibration of weighing scales - 15.
+- 13. Measuring tools should be periodically tested for accuracy, such as: - comparing the measurements on a measuring tape to a known standard, typically a certified reference or master tape - the recalibration of weighing scales - 14.
 Pre-boarding condition checks should be conducted on measuring tools to ensure they are undamaged and in working order.

-2 Tape accuracy is guided by harmonised standards set out by the European Committee which divide the category into three classes according to their level of accuracy.
+&lt;sup>3 Measuring tape accuracy is guided by harmonised standards set out by the European Committee which divide the category into three classes according to their level of accuracy.